WHAT TO DO IN BASEL – WINTER AND SUMMER ACTIVITIES

 Hop on a Ferry

-Hopping on a ferry is a popular thing to do at any time of the year – and is an inexpensive thing to do in Basel (prices are around 1.50€ to get from one side of the river to the other).
+Hopping on a ferry is a popular thing to do at any time of the year – and it is also inexpensive (prices are around 1.50€ to get from one side of the river to the other).

 Of course, it depends on your interests and speed, but this would probably make a great first day in Basel.